fabiojose/ready4soa/README.md

 #### Part Two

-Introduction into *wstown* and learn the "what" principle
+Introduction into *wstown* and understand the "what" principle

 ##### To Learn